Artemio Zabala

 Artemio Masweng Zabala (born 31 March 1935) is a retired Filipino Episcopalian bishop.
-He was the first Prime Bishop of the Episcopal Church in the Philippines, from 1989 to 1992.
-He was succeeded by Joel Pachao.
-Zabala serves currently as retired bishop in residence in the Episcopal Diocese of Los Angeles.
+Zabala currently serves as retired bishop in residence in the Episcopal Diocese of Los Angeles.

 Zabala was the first Bishop of the Episcopal Diocese of North Central Philippines in February 1989.
 He resigned in 1992 to be the Church's missionary to the Diocese of Los Angeles, and was replaced by Joel A. Pachao in 1993.